All Episodes

 This is not a flip-flop.

-What we have here, the no-drill Democrats, and that's a good name for these, the no drill Democrats, unless a waitress is involved, are on a crash course not to meet our energy needs.
+What we have here, the no-drill Democrats, and that's a good name for these, the no-drill Democrats, unless a waitress is involved, are on a crash course not to meet our energy needs.

-This is almost not quite but similar to what's happening in Iraq.
+This is almost, not quite, but similar to what's happening in Iraq.

-Last year at this time, and the year before that, the Democrats are openly embracing defeat, saying our troops couldn't win, they had no chance we were fighting an unjust war.
+Last year at this time, and the year before that, the Democrats were openly embracing defeat, saying our troops couldn't win.

-We need to pull out, we need to lose.
+We need to lose.

 And Harry Reid was saying we already have lost.

-Now we've done a 180, and all of a sudden the news out of Iraq is good.
+Now we've done a 180, and all of a sudden, the news out of Iraq is good.

 Democrats don't dare admit it.